The UK Careers Fair logo

 Published on

-Wrexham is now no longer a town but a newly awarded city, having won the prestigious status through a competition which was part of the late Queen’s Platinum Jubilee celebrations which is situated in the north east of Wales and is Wales’ seventh city.
-It is the administrative centre of the Wrexham County Borough with a growing population of over 65,000 residents.
-Nestled between the Welsh mountains and the English border, it is approximately 190 miles from London yet only around 25 miles from Liverpool and 43 miles from Manchester with excellent links to both the north and the south.
+Wrexham is situated in the north east of Wales and is Wales’ seventh city.
+It is the administrative centre of the Wrexham County Borough which was awarded city status in 2022 and has a growing population.
+Nestled between the Welsh mountains and the English border, it is approximately 190 miles from London yet only around 25 miles from Liverpool and 43 miles from Manchester and therefore has excellent links to both the north and the south.

 Wrexham football team are the third oldest team in the world with the oldest ground and even have their own TV series and some very loyal fans!
-Visit Ty Pawb which hosts businesses, a theatre, a food court and galleries.
-The Independent Quarter has shops and galleries to explore or you can marvel at some historic Victorian viaducts which are now protected World Heritage sites.
-St Giles Church, Wrexham County Borough Museum, the Science Discovery Centre, Chirk Castle, Erddig Hall and All saints Church are not to be missed.
+Visit Ty Pawb which hosts businesses, a theatre, a food court and galleries and was selected as one of five finalists for the Art Fund Museum of the Year in 2022!.
+The Independent Quarter has a great selection of shops and galleries to explore while other attractions not to be missed include St Giles Church - the largest medieval church in Wales, Wrexham County Borough Museum, the Science Discovery Centre, Chirk Castle, Erddig Hall and All Saints Church.
+There are still a number of stately Victorian viaducts across the city, some of which are still in use but are now listed by UNESCO as protected World Heritage Sites.
 A short walk from the city will lead you to the 1200 acres of National Trust land which holds a host of stunning attractions.
+There are several unique parks offering a blend of peaceful surroundings such as Alyn Waters Country Park with its bubbling stream, stroll around the lakes at Moss Valley Country Park where you will be reminded of the area's mining history or visit Nant Mill Country Park alongside the River Clywedog.

 Wrexham Glyndwr University has its main campus just ten minutes from the vibrant and popular city centre and offers students a wide range of professional courses and both undergraduate and postgraduate degrees.

-Wrexham is generally an affordable place to live compared with many other parts of the UK and is a welcoming city with a strong sense of community spirit.
-It offers a good quality of life with a wide range of amenities and has the added advantage of being surrounded by beautiful countryside.
+Wrexham is an affordable place to live compared with many other parts of the UK and is a popular and welcoming city with a strong sense of community spirit.
+This up and coming new city offers a fantastic quality of life with a wide range of amenities and has the added advantage of being surrounded by beautiful natural landscapes.

 Weekly newsletter